TARGENE/TMLE.jl/README.md

 This package enables the estimation of various Causal Inference related estimands using Targeted Minimum Loss-Based Estimation (TMLE).
 TMLE.jl is based on top of [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/), which means any MLJ compliant machine-learning model can be used here.

 **New to TMLE.jl?** [Get started now](https://targene.github.io/TMLE.jl/stable/)

-## Notes to self

-- look into dataset management and missing values, Watch for discrepancy in train_validation_indices with missing data...